 Portneuf Resource Council

 The Portneuf Resource Council is based in Bannock County.
-PRC is working with state and local officials on campaigns to Put Water First, to promote a strong local food system, and to increase the use of clean and renewable energy sources.
+PRC is working with state and local officials on campaigns to Put Water First and to increase the use of clean and renewable energy sources.

 Put Water First

 This means taking a systematic view of watershed security that combines water quality, quantity, human and ecosystem health.
 PRC members are working with local officials to implement programs and policies that protect the Portneuf River watershed for the people, ecosystems, businesses and economies of Portneuf River valley.

 The goal is to protect streams, aquifers, and wetland areas to ensure a clean and safe water supply.
 We are bringing water protection to the forefront of local decision making to balance to economic and environmental concerns.
 The model of putting water first in decision making grows from the realization that a clean and abundant water supply is the lifeblood of our community.
 Without which, poorly-regulated and unaccountable industrial practices will threaten our water supply, human, and environmental health.
 In fact, a healthy economy relies on clean abundant water.
 Family farmers, municipalities, individual households, and businesses rely on clean water for personal consumption, growing healthy food, and a strong economy.

 PRC members are also working to assure access to public lands and water ways for all citizens.